mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 ## Introduction

-It is hard to choose "right" language for data analysis, especially if you are beginner and do not want to go into details about strengths and weaknesses of particular solutions.
+It is hard to choose best language for data analysis, especially if you are beginner and do not want to go into details about strengths and weaknesses of particular solutions.
 Should I choose R or Python (2 or 3), maybe Julia would be faster?
 What should I use to work with large data sets?
 My answer is: use what you can!
 Take the best you can from several languages and make it work.
 This post will show you how.

 > Use what you can!
 Take the best you can!